By Alyse Bacine

 • Fragmented sense of identity²

-Understanding these connections clarifies why learning how to heal abandonment wounds effectively requires addressing both psychological patterns and physiological responses.
+Understanding these connections clarifies why addressing both psychological patterns and physiological responses is essential for complete healing.

 Causes and Contributors